 On January 12, 2004, the Sacramento Regional Transit District (RT) Governing Board established five separate Retirement Boards to conduct business related to RT's Retirement Plans on behalf of their members.
 Each of the five Retirement Boards have three officer positions: Chair, Vice Chair and Secretary.
 This structure remains in effect and serves the Boards well.
 In many circumstances, the five Boards meet in common, joint meetings.
-To ensure the orderly and efficient manner of all Retirement Boards, each of the five Boards has collectively selected a Common Chair and Common Vice Chair to preside over all regular and special Board meetings for so long as the Common Chair and Common Vice Chair agree to perform such duties, and for so long as each Board continues to agree on such selection.
+To ensure the orderly and efficient manner of all Retirement Board meetings, as well as to ensure continuity in execution of the business of the Boards, each of the five Boards has collectively selected a Common Chair and Common Vice Chair to preside over all regular and special Board meetings for so long as the Common Chair and Common Vice Chair agree to perform such duties, and for so long as each Board continues to agree on such selection.